 Safety is a key aspect of having a successful and enjoyable hunt this season and for many more to come.

 As always, deer hunters should wear the appropriate amount of hunter orange, be sure of their target and know their position in relation to hunting partners, residential areas and public roads.
+As for mine, the horton supermag crossbow is my personal favorite for hunting short-range.

 With a turkey call, you can position yourself somewhere, quietly, and wait for your prey to come to you.
 All you need to do is to use your mouth to produce the sounds that will attract the gobbler to come close enough for you to get a good shot.
 You can read more about the best turkey calls for beginners here.